 Much of the first half of our day was spent cranking and I used a very popular shallow diving, square billed crankbait in an orange-ish brown crawdad pattern.
 Robert’s DT-6 looked similar but dove a touch deeper and had a rounded bill on it.
 I’d always been taught and subscribed to the “use a square billed crankbait when fishing heavy cover” mentality.
 My day with Robert has caused to me to slightly modify that mentality and greatly improve my delta cranking.

 I was cranking with 30-lb braid and whenever I’d encounter weeds, I’d rip my rod forward to pop free from those weeds relying on the strong no-stretch property of my line.
 Still, the weed growth was so significant that I had to pull weeds off of my crankbait about every other cast.
 Had I been cranking with mono (like I would in almost all other bodies of water) I’d have been picking weeds off on nearly every cast.
 Robert, on the other hand, was only pulling weeds off of his crankbait (that he was cranking with 14 lb Stren mono) about every 5th or 6th cast.
 What in the heck is going on here!

 Then he showed me the difference between my squared and his rounded bill.
-Once he went to the rounded bill, he explained, he could fire off more casts more efficiently because he was simply catching less weeds and had to take less time to pull weed off of bills.
+Once he went to the rounded bill, he explained, he could fire off more casts more efficiently because he was simply catching fewer weeds and had to take less time to pull weed off of bills.
 Wow.
-It was so simple, yet a huge difference maker.
-Square bills he expanded still work best for him on timber and rocks, but in weeds he will take that rounded bill every time.
+It was so simple, yet a huge difference-maker.
+Square bills he expanded still work best for him on timber and rocks, but in weeds, he will take that rounded bill every time.